Campus Safety Links

 The Department of Environmental Health and Safety (EHS) offers many safety education opportunities, covering chemical, biological, and radioactive materials.
 Emergency preparedness training, such as Active Threat Response and CPR training are regularly offered through the UW Police Department.

 The Principle Investigator for each lab is responsible for ensuring safety education on lab specific hazards is provided.
 While this may be accomplished online or in person with a lab manager, post-doc, or qualified grad student, it is the PI’s responsibility to ensure that all training is completed and documented before exposure to lab specific hazards.

-College of Engineering Intro to Research Safety Training: This is an introductory safety course for any student in the College of Engineering who will be doing research in COE laboratories.
+College of Engineering Intro to Research Safety Training: This is an introductory safety course for anyone in the College of Engineering who will be doing research in COE laboratories.

-CoE Carbon Fiber (ACS) Handling & Machining Safety Training: Recommended for any person working with Carbon Fiber (ACS) materials in the College of Engineering.
+CoE Carbon Fiber (ACS) Handling & Machining Safety Training: Required for any person working with Carbon Fiber (ACS) materials in the College of Engineering.

 CoE Electrical Safety Training: Recommended for all lab researchers in the College of Engineering.